ETS-Android4/OrbitalLeVoyage/README.md

 ## Scope of Project ##

 1. A ***Scheduler*** allows users to arrange their itinerary during the trip and will be the main page of the application
-2. A ***Map*** feature will be provided for the users to navigate to their destination.
-Transportation methods will also be shown when searching for the location.
+2. A ***Map*** feature will be provided for the users to search for locations on the map.
+Transportation methods will also be shown when searching for directions.
-Offline maps and traffic reports features are available as well.
 3. A ***Hotel Search*** feature
     * Attached with brief details such as description and address
     * Links to websites for hotel bookings